 172. School in school system may withdraw from system

-(1) The person or body of persons that has the ownership of a school that is a member of a school system may give notice to the Minister that the school wishes to withdraw from the system and apply for registration as a non-system school.
+(1) The person or body of persons that has the ownership of a school that is a member of a school system may give notice to the Minister that the school intends to withdraw from the system.

-(2) If the Minister is satisfied that the school meets the requirements of section 159, the Minister may —

-(a) approve the withdrawal; and

-(b) register the school as a non-system school as from a day specified by the Minister.

-(3) The Minister is not to take action under subsection (2) in respect of a school without first —
+(2) Despite section 159A(3)(a), an application under section 159A for the renewal of the registration of a school that withdraws from a school system can be made within one month after the withdrawal of the school from the system.

-(a) informing the governing body of the relevant system of the notice given under subsection (1); and
+(3) The Minister is to inform the governing body of the relevant school system of the notice given under subsection (1).

-(b) giving the governing body a reasonable opportunity to make submissions on it.
+[Section 172 amended by No. 28 of 2014 s.
+15.]

 Subdivision 2 — System agreements

 173. System agreement, Minister may make etc.